apprunjs/apprun-docs/docs/architecture.md

 # AppRun Architecture

-AppRun is designed to simplify web application development by implementing the architecture, which ont only enhances code readability but also improves maintainability and scalability, making your development process more efficient.
+AppRun is designed to simplify web application development by implementing an architecture that not only enhances code readability but also improves maintainability and scalability, making your development process more efficient.

 ## Architecture Overview